SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 [Hypergeometric functions](https://en.wikipedia.org/wiki/Hypergeometric_function) got
 their start in the 1600s, but hit it big in the 1800s with major players like Euler, Gauss, Riemann, and Kummer coming up for bat.
-They're at once mind-numbingly complex (at least to me, though they're kind of my kryptonite) with a bajillion special cases, and amazingly versatile.
+They're at once mind-numbingly complex (at least to me, since they're kind of my kryptonite) with a bajillion special cases, and amazingly versatile.
 You can express almost all the special functions of theortical physics (Bessel functions and the like) in terms of hypergeometric functions.